oilPilot/WebDiary/ROADMAP.md

     2. Rich text support - Allow formatting (bold, italic, bullet lists) in diary entries.
     Polishing:  Instead of relying onto BlazoredTextEditor to use quill, use it directly;
     4. Statistics dashboard - Show charts (entries per week, mood trends, word counts).
-    Polishing:  Allow for Users to set points for certain mood;
+    Polishing:  Allow for Users to set points for certain mood; add caching;
     6. Privacy - Add ability to lock specific groups/entries with a PIN.
-    Polishing:  Consider a "global master password" that can unlock all groups in session — to prevent repeated input annoyance;
+    Polishing:  Consider a "global master password"that can unlock all groups in session — to prevent repeated input annoyance;
     8. Admin panel
     Polishing:  Add User Impersonation; Add max logs count as filter; Add most active users stat;
-                Add Chart for some of statistics;

 ## Known Issues:
-    There's none;
+    Currently none;

 ## Architecture improvements:
     Possibly should make cascading from NavMenu, specially for User variables;